Test-Lab.aiDocs

 Webhook Payload

-When a test completes, Test-Lab sends a POST request to your webhook URL:
+When a test reaches a terminal state, Test-Lab POSTs the following JSON to your webhook URL:

 {